Risk Appetite statement

 The organisation recognises that its appetite for risk varies according to the activity.
 Also, that the acceptance of risk is always subject to ensuring that the potential benefits and risks are fully understood before projects and programme developments are authorised, and that sensible and realistic measures to mitigate risks are established when required.

-Appendix C chart’s NHSCFA’s current overarching strategic risk areas and the tolerance levels associated with those risks, being the agreed acceptable deviation from our stated risk appetite.
+Appendix C chart’s NHSCFA’s higher strategic risk themes and the tolerance levels associated with those risks, being the agreed acceptable deviation from our stated organisational risk appetite.

 Implementation & review of NHSCFA’s Risk Appetite Responsibility